mintra-ruensuk/mintra-ruensuk.github.io/publications.md

     changefreq: weekly
 ---
 ## Publications
 [10] <b>Mintra Ruensuk</b>, Eunyong Cheon, Hwajung Hong, Ian Oakley.
 2020.
 "How Do You Feel Online?
 Exploiting Smartphone Sensors to Detect Transitory Emotions during Social Media Use" Proc.
 ACM Interact.
 Mob.
-Wearable Ubiquitous Technol, to appear
+Wearable Ubiquitous Technol (IMWUT, Ubicomp'21), to appear

 [9] Taewan Kim, <b>Mintra Ruensuk</b>, Hwajung Hong.
 2020.
 In Helping a Vulnerable Bot, You Help Yourself: Designing a Social Bot as a Care-Receiver to Promote Mental Health and Reduce Stigma.
 In Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems (CHI'20).
 DOI: <a href="https://doi.org/10.1145/3313831.3376743">https://doi.org/10.1145/3313831.3376743</a>.